-The Modell Performing Arts Center, which has hosted acts including Aretha Franklin, Robbie Williams and Diana Ross, is the latest addition to the ASM Global stable
+The Modell Performing Arts Center, which has hosted acts including Aretha Franklin and Diana Ross, is the latest addition to the ASM Global stable

 Sign up for IQ Index

 The former SMG/AEG Facilities has become the first major global venue operator to reveal its post-coronavirus plans, exploring the use of PPE, temperature checks and more

 ASM Global, the world’s biggest venue operator, has taken the first steps towards reopening its properties with a new series of hygiene protocols, dubbed ‘VenueShield’, to be put in place for when restrictions are eased after the peak of the Covid-19 pandemic passes.

 Described as a “comprehensive, best-in-class programme” which will provide “trusted protection” for visitors, VenueShield will be rolled out at more than 325 of ASM Global’s venues, which include leading entertainment arenas such as Manchester Arena in Manchester, UK; König-Pilsener Arena in Oberhausen, Germany; the Globe in Stockholm; the SSE Arena in Wembley, London; Coca-Cola Arena in Dubai; and American Airlines Arena in Miami.